Building a successful ASMR channel is not an overnight effort. It takes skill and a good understanding of audio recording to achieve the best results.

 For plosives attenuation I have two techniques to share with you:

 · Work with filters – Pop filters and windshields are your best friends.
 They will help you enormously to get rid of plosives.
-If you still have too many (and you don’t do live video recording) try taping a pencil to the pop filter so it will divide your plosives in two before they hit the microphone.
+If you still have too many (and you don’t do live video recordings) try taping a pencil to the pop filter so it will divide your plosives in two before they hit the microphone.
 That’s a top tip btw!

 · Work with the volume – If you have a DAW installed in your computer you can cut the waveform and reduce the volume of the plosives to make them less noticeable.
 Also, you can work them from the EQ cutting the frequency to make it less (ex)plosive.